 What’s considered an engaged session in Google Analytics 4?

-• the minimum engagement time threshold an analyst defined in Google Analytics 4 Data Stream settings
+• The minimum engagement time threshold set by the analyst in the Google Analytics 4 Data Stream settings.

-• the session has two pageviews (screenviews) or has at least one conversion.
+• The session has two pageviews (screenviews) or at least one conversion.

-Someone can tell you that 10 seconds is not enough to consider a session as an engaged session, and it’s also right and wrong.
-10 seconds is not entirely about engagement; it’s about whether the website content is relevant.
-If someone spends less than 10 seconds on your website, it means that the website content is irrelevant to the ad or organic search query.
-Therefore, Google Analytics 4 uses 10 seconds.
+While some people argue that 10 seconds is not enough to qualify as an engaged session, this is only partly true.
+The 10-second threshold is not solely about engagement; it’s also about whether the website content is relevant.
+If a user spends less than 10 seconds on your website, it means that the website content is not relevant to the ad or organic search query.
+Therefore, Google Analytics 4 uses 10 seconds as a default.

-3. Click on “Configure Tag Settings” and click on show all
+3. Click on “Configure Tag Settings” and then click on “Show All.”

-5. Modify “Adjust timer for engaged sessions “ and save changes.
+5. Modify “Adjust Timer for Engaged Sessions” and save your changes.

 Adjust timer for engaged sessions